- construct a FAT file system

 mkfs -F pcfs [generic_options] [-o FSType_specific_options] raw_device_file

-The pcfs-specific module of mkfs constructs a File Allocation Table (FAT) on removable media (diskette, JAZ disk, ZIP disk, PCMCIA card), a hard disk, or a file (see NOTES).
+The pcfs-specific module of mkfs constructs a File Allocation Table (FAT) on removable media (JAZ disk, ZIP disk, PCMCIA card), a hard disk, or a file (see NOTES).
 FATs are the standard MS-DOS and Windows file system format.
-Note that you can use fdformat(1) to construct a FAT file system only on a diskette or PCMCIA card.

 mkfs for pcfs determines an appropriate FAT size for the medium, then it installs an initial boot sector and an empty FAT.
 A sector size of 512 bytes is used. mkfs for pcfs can also install the initial file in the file system (see the pcfs-specific -o i option).
 This first file can optionally be marked as read-only, system, and/or hidden.

-If you want to construct a FAT with mkfs for pcfs on a medium that is not formatted, you must first perform a low-level format on the medium with fdformat(1) or format(1M).
-Non-diskette media must also be partitioned with the fdisk(1M) utility.
-Note that all existing data on the diskette or disk partition, if any, is destroyed when a new FAT is constructed.
+If you want to construct a FAT with mkfs for pcfs on a medium that is not formatted, you must first perform a low-level format on the medium with format(1M).
+The media must also be partitioned with the fdisk(1M) utility.
+Note that all existing data on a disk partition, if any, is destroyed when a new FAT is constructed.

 generic_options are supported by the generic mkfs command.
 See mkfs(1M) for a description of these options.